hifis-net/ansible-collection-toolkit/README.md

 ## Author

-This role is maintained by [HIFIS Software Services](https://www.hifis.net/).
+This collection is maintained by [HIFIS Software Services](https://hifis.net/).